Same-sex marriage in Georgia (U.S. state): Inniss v. Aderhold

 Emma Foulkes and Petrina Bloodworth were the first same-sex couple to marry in Georgia just one hour after the Supreme Court's ruling.
 Fulton County Judge Jane Morrison officiated at their marriage at the Fulton County Courthouse in Atlanta.
-The Mayor of Atlanta, Kasim Reed, said, "Today is a historic occasion for the City of Atlanta, for Georgia and for America.
+Mayor Kasim Reed said, "Today is a historic occasion for the City of Atlanta, for Georgia and for America.
 The Supreme Court's ruling marks a momentous victory for freedom, equality, and love.
 It is clear that the arc of history continues to bend ever closer toward justice."
 Jeff Graham, the executive director of Georgia Equality, issued the following statement: "The United States Supreme Court has ruled in favor of the freedom to marry across the nation.
 It's a national victory – and it means that soon, thousands of loving, committed couples throughout the United States – including our state of Georgia – will be able to say 'I do' and at last be respected under the law."
 Christie and Kindra Baer, a couple for 13 years, were the first to receive a marriage license in Savannah, and Moriah Martin and Jordyn Dolente were the first to marry in Athens just after 2 p.m. at the Clarke County Courthouse.
 Taylor Nash and Kelly Martinelli were the first same-sex couple to marry in Gwinnett County.
-Representative John Lewis welcomed the court ruling, saying, "Races don't fall in love, genders don't fall in love--people fall in love.", and Representative Hank Johnson called it "historic".
+Representative John Lewis welcomed the court ruling, saying, "Races don't fall in love, genders don't fall in love--people fall in love", and Representative Hank Johnson called it "historic".
 Bernice King, CEO of The King Center and daughter of Martin Luther King Jr., said, "It is my sincere prayer that this ruling helps to alleviate violence, in all forms, including physical force, toward our LGBT brothers and sisters; and that the Supreme Court ruling encourages the global community to respect and embrace all LGBT global citizens with dignity and love.
 In the words of our founder and my mother, Coretta Scott King, 'The Civil Rights Movement that I believe in thrives on unity and inclusion, not division and exclusion.'"
 State Senator Vincent Fort said the decision was "a victory not just for the LGBT community but for all Americans who believe in justice", and Rob Wright, the Episcopal Bishop of Atlanta, said, "In the days ahead, whatever your position, I ask you to keep close to your heart and lips the words of scripture, that "God is love."
 Christ's church is trans-political, above all earthly partisanship.
 Therefore, if love has won even a small victory today, then let us rejoice."

+Inniss was dismissed as moot by the district court in October 2015, which entered judgment in favor of the plaintiffs, "making clear that Georgia's laws denying marriage to same-sex couples are unconstitutional and unenforceable".